 Standard duration: 1 hrs to 2 hrs

-Please note a reservation is necessary to visit the opera house with a guide and must be done 21 days by advance.
+Please note a reservation is necessary to visit the Opera with a guide and must be ideally done 21 days by advance.

 © Caroline Weber